zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 "After taking the mark in the family, such as the day tree of the covered leaves,

-[Were] After you get out of home, you should be alone like a rhino horn.
+[Were] After you get out of home, you should be alone like a rhinoceros horn.

 The third product [Completed].